-CANTALOUPE MUSIC is the record label created in March 2001 by the three founders of New York's legendary Bang on a Can Festival: composers Michael Gordon, David Lang, and Julia Wolfe, and Bang on a Can managing director Kenny Savelson.
-Cantaloupe Music has made a massive impact in the new music community, and been recognized by critics and fans around the globe for its adventurous sounds.
+CANTALOUPE MUSIC is the record label created and launched in March 2001 by the three founders of New York's legendary Bang on a Can organization -- composers Michael Gordon, David Lang and Julia Wolfe -- with Bang on a Can managing director Kenny Savelson.
+Cantaloupe Music has made a massive impact in the new music community, and been recognized by critics and fans around the globe for its edgy and adventurous sounds.

-Cantaloupe is proud to announce our recent partnership with global distributor, NAXOS.
-Naxos is the world's leading classical music label and will distribute the Cantaloupe catalog in physical and digital formats throughout the world.
-Physical and digital versions of our records are also available from the Bang on a Can Store.
-Each release has extensive background information on the web -- the composers' own words about their music, news, upcoming performance dates, artist bios, and links.
+Cantaloupe is globally distributed in physical CD and digital formats by Naxos, which is the world's leading classical music label and distributor.
+Physical and digital versions of our recordings are also available from the Bang on a Can store.
+Each release has extensive background information on the web, with the composers' own words about their music, news, upcoming performance dates, artist bios and links.